Neurofibromin/mfaomp/README.md

 TODO:
 - [x] spin off Qt-SDL to [separate example repo](https://github.com/Neurofibromin/Qt-SDL)
 - [ ] spin off SDL2-ffmpeg to separate repo (C/C++)
+- [x] vlc does not work in fedora container (is found at build but not at runtime?)
+- [x] vlc does not work in arch container (codec not supported message, so probably vlc issue and not mfaomp)
+- [ ] qwebengine crashes on fedora (but works fine on arch)
+- [ ] qwebengine crashes on ubuntu (but works fine on arch)
+- [x] qmediaplayer cannot find codecs on ubuntu (but works fine on arch and fedora)